Posted April 11, 2017

 Social Engineering is a powerful tool, and given the right construct it can be hard to detect or defend against.
 The recent Phishing attempts were brought to Salted Hash’s attention, after they were mentioned by Sam Stepanyan on Twitter.
 It didn’t take long to fine active examples.”

-“A recently patched Apache Struts 2 vulnerability has been exploited by cybercriminals to deliver Cerber ransomware to Windows systems, researchers warned.
+“A recently patched Apache Struts 2 vulnerability has been exploited by cybercriminals to deliver Cerber Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. to Windows systems, researchers warned.

 The flaw, tracked as CVE-2017-5638, can be exploited for remote code execution.
-Malicious actors started exploiting the vulnerability to deliver malware shortly after a patch was made available and a proof-of-concept (PoC) exploit was released.
+Malicious actors started exploiting the vulnerability to deliver Malware: Software that is intended to damage or disable computers and computer systems. shortly after a patch was made available and a proof-of-concept (PoC) exploit was released.

 In many cases, attackers targeted Unix systems with backdoors and distributed denial-of-service (DDoS) bots, but recently experts also spotted a campaign targeting Windows machines.”